sayanee/radio-amateur-exam-notes/00_license.md

 ### Qualification required of the holder of Amateur Station License

 - **Amateur Station Licence** for operating radio transmission/reception equipment.
-- pass **Radio Amateur's Examination** or qualification that is acceptable to IDA
+- pass **Radio Amateur's Examination** or qualification that is acceptable to IMDA
-- IDA may refuse without any reason
+- IMDA may refuse without any reason
 - Apply online via **Telcom Licensing System**
 - Documents required: citizenship, results of the exam / valid cert, station license
 - do not purchase equipment until it is approved